opsxcq/tasker/README.md

         - echo This second line will only be executed if the above command properly runs
 ```

+## Other considerations

+ * Tasker can run in a swarm or single instance
+ * `secrets` aren't available at the moment

 # Scheduler

 Scheduler configuration is an important aspect in Tasker.
 The scheduler is responsible to what it's name suggests, **schedule** tasks to be executed.
 It is defined in `schedule` section of the configuration file.
 Example